gardener/gardener/docs/development/testmachinery_tests.md

 ```

 A suite can be executed by running the suite definition with ginkgo's `focus` and `skip` flags
 to control the execution of specific labeled test.
-See example below:
+See the example below:
 ```console
 go test -timeout=0 -mod=vendor ./test/testmachinery/suites/shoot \
       --v -ginkgo.v -ginkgo.progress -ginkgo.no-color \